Ameku M.D.: Doctor Detective: Manga

 A manga adaptation illustrated by Hiroki Ohara was serialized in Shinchosha's Monthly Comic @ Bunch from April 21, 2016, to March 20, 2018.
 The manga adaptation's chapters were collected into four tankōbon volumes from September 9, 2016, to June 9, 2018.

-A second manga adaptation illustrated by Eri Takenashi, titled Ameku Takao's Detective Karte – Sphere no Shitenshi, began serialization in Kodansha's Good!
-Afternoon magazine on September 6, 2024.
-The manga's chapters have been collected into two tankōbon volumes as of August 2025.
+A second manga adaptation illustrated by Eri Takenashi, titled Ameku Takao's Detective Karte: Sphere no Shitenshi, was serialized in Kodansha's Good!
+Afternoon magazine from September 6, 2024 to May 7, 2026.
+The manga's chapters were collected into three tankōbon volumes released from January 22, 2025 to July 7, 2026.